harsha0p6300/Finance_Domain/README.md

 To measure the overall volume of loan applications received during the analysis period and understand the level of demand for loan products.

+## 4.)
+Total Funded Amount by Term

+**Objective:**
+To analyze the total amount of loans funded across different loan terms and understand how funding is distributed between short-term and long-term loan periods.